-Villa Ylang Ylang’s grand entrance features Balinese statues lining a stone-clad wall, and cascading water jugs filling a lily pond.
+The Ylang Ylang’s grand entrance features Balinese statues lining a stone-clad wall as cascading water jugs fill a lily pond.
 An inner courtyard dominated by calming pools of water leads to the property’s main structure, an impressive two-storey living and dining pavilion.
 Similar to the rest of the property, architectural design here incorporates contemporary Asian elegantly fused with traditional Balinese touches and high-quality materials.

-Predominately open-plan and open-sided, the main pavilion contains living and dining areas plus a well-equipped kitchen.
-An upper gallery reveals rooftop meditation and yoga deck, spa treatment deck and further dining and lounging areas.
-The villa’s impressive theatre room is also housed in this pavilion.
+Predominantly open-plan and open-sided, the main pavilion contains living and dining areas plus a well-equipped kitchen.
+An upper gallery reveals a rooftop meditation and yoga deck, spa treatment deck and further dining and lounging areas.
+The villa’s impressive movie studio theatre is also housed in this pavilion.

-Landscaped gardens and an attractive 16-metre swimming pool and stone deck spread out towards the ocean from this central building, flanked by a pair of symmetrical, single-storey wings, incorporating six ensuite bedrooms.
+Landscaped gardens and an attractive 16-metre swimming pool and stone deck spread out towards the ocean from this central building, flanked by a pair of symmetrical, single-storey wings containing six ensuite bedrooms.
 Revealed within the immaculate lawns are two balés (gazebos) for dining and relaxation.
-Sun-lit and breezy during the daytime, the villa glows with sophistication after dark.
+Sunlit and breezy during the daytime, the villa glows with sophistication after dark.

-Mainly open-sided (protected by a combination of floor-to-ceiling wood doors, flowing silk curtains and lengthy bamboo blinds), the pavilion is cooled by refreshing sea breezes and ceiling fans.
-The living area is furnished with large floor cushions, a deep daybed draped in organza silk and flanking comfy sofas, all featuring rich designer fabrics and signature golden and black theme.
+Mainly open-sided (protected by a combination of floor-to-ceiling wood doors, flowing silk curtains and lengthy bamboo blinds), the pavilion is cooled by refreshing sea breeze and ceiling fans.
+The living area is furnished with large floor cushions, a deep daybed draped in organza silk and flanking comfortable sofas, all featuring rich designer fabrics adhering to the signature golden and black theme.

-At the far end, under a low-ceiling, the formal dining area is dominated by a lacquered wood table accommodating 12 to 14 diners on incredibly comfortable cushioned chairs.
-As a backdrop to the dining table is a striking glass sculpture and wall-panel of gold-painted mirrored tiles.
-Separate, and behind closed doors, lies the fully-equipped kitchen.
+At the far end under a low-ceiling, the formal dining area is dominated by a lacquered wood table accommodating 12 to 14 diners on cushioned chairs.
+As a backdrop to the dining table is a striking glass sculpture and wall panel of gold-painted mirrored tiles.
+Separate, and behind closed doors, lies the fully equipped kitchen.

-At the opposite end of the living–dining area, black sliding doors reveal an air-conditioned theatre room– so called as satellite TV channels and DVDs are projected onto an extensive wall screen.
-Facing the screen, a black sofa bed is massive enough for the entire family to laze upon, enjoying the hundreds of DVDs available or top-of-the-range surround-sound music system.
-This cozy room also doubles as a study, with well-stocked library, computer with broadband internet and printer provided for guest use.
+At the opposite end of the living–dining area, black sliding doors reveal an air-conditioned movie studio theatre with satellite TV channels and DVDs that can be projected onto an extensive wall screen.
+Facing the screen, a black sofa bed is massive enough for the entire family to laze upon, enjoying the hundreds of DVDs available with top-of-the-range surround-sound music system.
+This cozy room also doubles as a study, with a well-stocked library, computer with broadband internet and printer provided for guest use.

-Two black lacquered staircases at opposite ends of the living pavilion ground-floor lead up to a black timbered gallery.
-Mezzanine-style, this open-sided, space looks inwards over the living-dining area.
+Two black lacquered staircases at opposite ends of the living pavilion lead up to a black timbered gallery.
+Mezzanine-style, this open-sided space looks inwards over the living-dining area.
 Sunlit and airy, it contains two intimate dining tables and centrally-positioned balcony encased by folding glass doors.
-This intimate lounging area with gigantic daybed reveals fabulous ocean views and comes flanked on opposite ends by a rooftop deck scattered with floor cushions – perfect for yoga or nighttime star gazing – and rooftop massage deck with two massage beds provided for spa treatments.
+This intimate lounging area with gigantic daybed reveals fabulous ocean views and comes flanked on opposite ends by a rooftop deck scattered with floor cushions – perfect for yoga or nighttime stargazing – and a rooftop massage deck with two massage beds.

-From the main pavilion, the 16-metre pool is the central point of landscaped seaside gardens, bounded by swaying coconut palms.
-Adorned with ornamental water fountains, the salt water pool is surrounded by a stone deck, supplying multi-functional sun beds fashioned from weatherproof rattan and cushioned with black mattresses and silk cushions.
+From the main pavilion, the 16-metre pool stretches out towards the landscaped seaside gardens, bounded by swaying coconut palms.
+Adorned with ornamental water fountains, the saltwater pool is surrounded by a stone deck, supplying multi-functional sunbeds fashioned from weatherproof rattan and cushioned with black mattresses and silk cushions.

-From here, manicured lawns stretch down to a tidal river, glistening black sands and crashing surf; at the gardens’ end beside the river is a timbered sundeck, complete with sun-loungers with fabulous unobstructed views across the beach.
+From here, manicured lawns roll down to a tidal river that shows up sometimes, glistening black sands and crashing surf.
+At the garden’s end is a timbered sun deck, complete with sun loungers that enjoy fabulous unobstructed views of the beach.

-Lawns are dotted with Indonesian modern art sculptures mounted on stone and sweet-scented, frangipani trees.
-At each side, overlooking the beach, is a black, contemporary-take on the traditional balé pavilion: one, designed for romantic dining and sun-filled lunches and the other, for relaxation and massage.
+Lawns are dotted with Indonesian modern art sculptures mounted on stone, and sweet-scented frangipani trees.
+On each side, overlooking the beach, is a black, contemporary-take on the traditional balé pavilion: one, designed for romantic dining and sun-filled lunches and the other, for relaxation and massages.
 These contrast with two miniscule Hindu shrines nearby.

 Furthest away from the main pavilion and closest to the beach, the two luxurious master suites face each other across the pool.
 Similar in style, both come furnished with a king-size, contemporary, four-poster bed, vanity area and silk upholstered couch.
 Their lavish bathrooms feature generous-sized sunken bathtubs, room-size walk-in rain shower, his n’ hers washbasins and, beyond, a small courtyard with modern glass sculptures contrasting with traditional-style Balinese water statue and pool.
 At the opposite end, a terraced area features comfy cushioned outdoor furniture (with encircling silk drapes for privacy) and a relaxing private plunge pool, looking out over the sea.